o-jasper/julia-glplot/readme.markdown

 run with `julia test/somefile.j` (If all well, not mattering from which directory)

+Currently you have to run it as `julia -L ~/.juliarc.jl` TODO use the modules..

 ### Tests
 Can be run with `make test_all` and other entries in the makefiles.
 They output into like `test/result/run_list`

     $USER `git status|wc -l` `git log|head -n 1` time `date +%s` ... number of lines in stdout`

-Inperfect as it is, it gives an indication how well things work.
+Inperfect as it is(bit quickly botched together), it gives an indication how well things work.
 Stdout is outputted into `test/result` files aswel, zero lines aught to indicate no errors.

 ## (maybe)TODO

-* `plot_able.j` makes things plottable, by adding `done(thing,index)`,
-  and `pos(thing,index)`, much nicer to use the regular iterable stuff.
+* Fix out-of-dateness.

 * How stuff is loaded/run not standard?
 How do i get this to be according to 'the best convention' out there?

-* expanding', histograms and the logarithmic use thereof (prevents prohibitive array sizes which still incorporating *everything*) code is there but poorly tested, not sure if it works.

-* Real time plotter 'averages over different lengths of time' plot and corresponding '2d' histogram.(actually a line of histograms for each)
+* Real time plotter 'averages over different lengths of time' plot and corresponding '2d' histogram.
+What is currently there is a bit too limited.

 * better docs, examples.(Well the tests are examples.)

-* Can help getting data in?
+  Example with arduino output.

 * plotting of 2d arrays and histograms.

 * 3d plots.

 * other outputs? (cairo?)

+* Get the linear fitting code to work.

 ## Copyright
 Everything is under GPLv3, license included under `doc/`